Child & Youth Support Program

 Applying for the Child and Youth Support Program

-Further information and application forms are available at all Child and Family Services Authorities.
+Further information and application forms are available at all Child and Family Services Offices.
 The caregiver will be required to provide various documentation to support the application.
 The caseworker may require in an in-person meeting with the caregiver and child.

-Contact your local Regional Authority office directly, or call 310-0000 toll free for the phone number of the office nearest you.
+Contact your local Regional office directly, or call 310-0000 toll free for the phone number of the office nearest you.